Low Fidelity Visuo-Tactile Pretraining Improves Vision-Only Manipulation Performance: BACKGROUND AND RELATED WORK

 \subsubsection{Action Chunking Transformers (ACT)}

 ACT trains a Conditional Variational Autoencoder (CVAE) combined with a transformer backbone to predict action sequences conditioned on state and vision observations \cite{zhao2023learning}.
 During training, the latent variable of the CVAE helps the model capture multi-modal policies, while a large KL divergence loss keeps the network from becoming too reliant on the latent information.
-During inference, the latent viable is set to zero.
+During inference, the latent variable is set to zero.
 The autoencoder uses a latent variable to reduce the impact of multi-modal training data, and temporal ensembling at inference reduces the effect of a single bad prediction.
-Specifically, ACT predicts the goal states $A_{t}$ to $A_{t+h}$ at each timestep.
-During inference, the previous predictions $A_{t-h}$ to $A_{t-1}$ are combined with current predictions using a weighted average of exponentially decaying weights, $w_i = e^{-ki}$.
-These ``ensembled" actions are then executed.
+Specifically, ACT predicts the goal states $A_{t, t}$ to $A_{t, t+h}$ at each timestep.
+During inference, all predictions $A_{t-h, t}$ to $A_{t, t}$ of the goal action at the current timestep are combined using a weighted average of exponentially decaying weights, $w_i = e^{-ki}$, and the ensembled action is executed.